-Stockholder's Equity stood at P3.33 billion as of 31 December 2023 compared to last year's P3.17 billion.
-This represents an increase of P159.4 million which was due to the following capital account movements:
+Stockholder's Equity stood at P3.50 billion as of 31 December 2024 compared to last year's P3.32 billion.
+This represents an increase of P178.5 million which was due to the following capital account movements:

-- Net increase in Retained Earnings of P199.5 million mainly due to income from operations during the period, and - Net decrease in Net Unrealized Gains and Other Reserves account by P40.0 million. - b.
+Net increase in Retained Earnings of P187.4 million mainly due to the following:

+- income from operations during the period of P348.6 million, and - dividend declarations of P160.0 million b.
 Highlight of major activities during the year that impact operations, if any